aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/workbook/_index.md

 ```

 Returns a [DocumentProperty](../../com.aspose.cells/documentproperty) collection that represents all the built-in document properties of the spreadsheet.

+**Remarks**

 A new property cannot be added to built-in document properties list.
 You can only get a built-in property and change its value.
 The following is the built-in properties name list:

 Title